thiagocapuano/waves-documentation/en/ride/structures.md

 # Structures

-All structures in RIDE are predefined — you cannot create your own structures.
+All structures in RIDE are [built-in](/ride/built-in-structures.md) — you cannot create your own structures.

 All structures have constructors.

 ## Examples

-The following code creates an instance of the `DataEntry` structure and reads its key and value:
+The code that creates an instance of the `DataEntry` structure and reads its key and value.

 ```ride
 {-# STDLIB_VERSION 3 #-}